 Advise patients not to drink alcohol or take other sedative hypnotics if they are taking Xyrem.

 Inform patients that after taking Xyrem they are likely to fall asleep quickly (often within 5 and usually within 15 minutes), but the time it takes to fall asleep can vary from night to night.
 The sudden onset of sleep, including in a standing position or while rising from bed, has led to falls complicated by injuries, in some cases requiring hospitalization.
-Instruct patients to remain in bed following ingestion of their first dose, and not to take their second dose until 2.5 to 4 hours later.
+Instruct patients to remain in bed following ingestion of the first and second doses.
+Instruct patients not to take their second dose until 2.5 to 4 hours after the first dose.

 Food Effects on Xyrem

 Inform patients to take the first dose at least 2 hours after eating.

 Inform patients that Xyrem can be associated with respiratory depression.